Use these smart tips to know when to water plants and how to avoid over-watering throughout the summer growing season in your garden.

 CEstablished Perennials

-With their roots well-established and adequate rainfall, these guys may never need watering.
+With their roots well-established and adequate rainfall, unless conditions are extreme, your perennials may never need hand watering.

 4Measure Moisture—Don’t Guess